USDAForestService/fs-open-forest-platform/README.md

 Login.gov uses the openid-client passport plugin for the OpenID Connect protocol, and USDA eAuth uses the passport-saml plugin for the SAML protocol.

 Due to security restrictions testing can't be done locally, you must use a server on cloud.gov.
-Setting the PLATFORM environment variable will bypass all authentication checks.

 Note: we use `cookie-sessions` to with keys bound to the environment to allow for running in a clustered environment.